13 Steps to Better Relationships...and Peace of Mind

 Posted Jul 28, 2015

 I’ve blogged frequently about techniques that you can use when you need more peace of mind.
-Usually I’ve focused on practices that you can do inside your own mind—no other person required!
+I usually focused on practices that you can do inside your own mind—no one else required!
 Mental strategies that promote the gratitude attitude, self-compassion, mindfulness, and self-soothing can certainly go a long way toward reducing stress, increasing your happiness, and lessening mental suffering.

 But let’s face it.
-Sometimes you need to know that you have good people at your back when things go awry in your life.
+Sometimes you need to know that good people have your back when things go wrong.
 Good relationships can bring peace of mind, not to mention longer life, companionship, health, happiness, and a host of other benefits.
-At bottom, we are social creatures who need each other.
+At our core, we are social creatures who need each other.
 Even meditating monks do it—congregate in communities, that is.

 Relationships and Peace of Mind